AlexAltea/milli-py/README.md

 # milli-py

-Python bindings for Milli, the embeddable Rust-based search engine powering Meilisearch.
+Python bindings for [Milli](https://github.com/meilisearch/meilisearch/tree/main/milli), the embeddable Rust-based search engine powering [Meilisearch](https://www.meilisearch.com/).

-Due to limitations around Rust lifecycles, all functionality available in `IndexDocuments` and `Search` has been integrated as methods of the `Index` class.
-This ~~sacrifices~~ simplifies functionality available in the origianl *milli* package.
+Due to limitations around Rust lifecycles, methods available via `IndexDocuments` and `Search` have been integrated directly into the `Index` class.
+This ~~sacrifices~~ simplifies functionality in the original *milli* package.

 Install the package via: